First game you watched live?

 First kit?

-I'm a fan so it would have been one of theirs.
+I’m a Liverpool fan so it would have been one of theirs.
 Being Irish, you always get a Celtic kit thrown at you as a kid, too!
 If I ever had a number on the back, it would have been ten.

 First professional game?

-That was on loan at from Tottenham when I was 18.
-It was great for me – I had my mum Rhonda and granddad Tony come over but we got beaten 4-1 by at home.
-I was a bit worried I wasn't going to stay in the team!
+That was on loan at Brighton from Tottenham when I was 18.
+It was great for me – I had my mum Rhonda and granddad Tony come over but we got beaten 4-1 by Bristol City at home.
+I was a bit worried I wasn’t going to stay in the team!
 Coming from reserve football, it was a big step.
-It was very physical and it wasn't a nice feeling getting beat.
+It was very physical and it wasn’t a nice feeling getting beat.

 First professional goal?

-I didn't score for Brighton but I did on loan at a couple of seasons later.
-It was in Cup, when we played Leamington Spa and ended up beating them 9-1 and I nicked one.
+I didn’t score for Brighton but I did on loan at Colchester a couple of seasons later.
+It was in the FA Cup, when we played Leamington Spa and ended up beating them 9-1 and I nicked one.
 That season we got promoted and I got a few goals.
 It was a good learning experience and getting promoted in any league is brilliant.

 First red card?